 Record a voice note

 Go to either the Header or Focus Message section and record your audio.
-Use a random first name when referencing your lead - for example, “Hey John, just wanted to say…”Click "Add Magic"
+Use a random first name when referencing your lead - for example, “Hey John, just wanted to say…”Click "Enable dynamic audio"

-Once your audio is recorded, click the Add Magic button, and make the name you mentioned a first-name variable, and you can also add a sample name and test it.Done!
+Once your audio is recorded, click the Enable dynamic audio button, choose the language, and make the name you mentioned a first-name variable, and you can also add a sample name and test it.Done!

 When your landing page is viewed, the audio will play using your voice - mentioning each prospect’s name.